Skip to content

 Returns:

-• Promise resolving to the user’s input string
+• Promise resolving to the final answer string

 Examples: